Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 This can be used to limit your OpenRouter requests to be served by only your preferred providers.

-{: .note }
+## Notes

+This article went through many revisions as I received feedback from numerous members of the community.
+Here are some of the noteworthy learnings and changes:

-Earlier versions of this article included incorrect Ollama models, and also included some Ollama results with the too small default 2k context window.
+- The first version of this article included incorrect Ollama models.
+- Earlier Ollama results used the too small default 2k context window, artificially harming the benchmark results.
+- The benchmark results appear to have uncovered a problem in the way OpenRouter was communicating with Hyperbolic.
+They fixed the issue 11/24/24, shortly after it was pointed out.